SJU-TV To Produce Three Red Storm Women's Soccer Games On ESPN3|

 Sun.
 Oct.
 19 Providence 1 p.m.

 ESPN3 is ESPN's live multi-screen sports network, a destination that delivers thousands of exclusive sports events annually.
-It is accessible online at WatchESPN.com, on smartphones and tablets via the WatchESPN app and streamed on televisions through ESPN on Xbox LIVE to Gold members and Apple TV.
+It is accessible online at WatchESPN.com, on smartphones and tablets via the WatchESPN app and streamed on televisions through Amazon Fire TV, Apple TV, Chromecast, Roku, Xbox 360 and Xbox One.
 The network is currently available to more than 95 million homes at no additional cost to fans who receive their high-speed Internet connection or video subscription from an affiliated service provider.
 The network is also available at no cost to approximately 21 million U.S. college students and U.S.-based military personnel via computers, smartphones and tablets connected to on-campus educational and on-base military broadband and Wi-Fi networks.